How to become a member?10.06.2019

 - The statutes of the organisation that applies for membership

-- Annual reports at least for the past three years of activity of the organisation that applies for membership (including information on elections, financial situation and similar).
+- Annual reports at least for the past three years of activity of the organisation that applies for membership (including statements on elections)

 Before a new member can be admitted, a member of the Presidium shall visit the organisation that applies for membership and the minority/ethnic group it represents.
 Organisations are admitted as member organisations by the Assembly of Delegates deciding with a simple majority on a proposal by the Presidium.

 Establishments, institutions, foundations and associations can also be admitted as supporting members, provided that they support the work of FUEN.
 Supporting members do not have the right to vote, but they are invited to attend congresses and other events organised by FUEN and receive FUEN publications.